Matt Hammitt: Children's book

 In March 2012, Tyndale House Publishers released a hardcover children's book, I Couldn't Love You More, which is based on a song from Hammitt's album Every Falling Tear and co-written by Jason Ingram.

 Podcast

 After leaving Sanctus Real, he and his wife launched a podcast called The Lead Me Lifecast, along with "LEAD ME LIVE" conferences and concert events.
 The events focused on building men, marriages and family.
 The Lead Me Lifecast is a podcast produced and hosted by Hammitt.

 Personal life

 Hammitt married Sarah Schooler in mid-2001.
-They have four children: Emerson Mae Hammitt, Claire Hammitt, Bowen Hammitt, and Luis Hammitt.
+They have four children: Emerson Mae Hammitt, Claire Hammitt, Bowen Hammitt, and Lewis Hammitt.